Seahouses: Attraction

-There are claims that kippers were first created in Seahouses in the 1800s, and they are still produced locally to this day.
+There are local claims that kippers were first created in Seahouses in the 1800s, and they are still produced locally to this day.

 Between 1898 and 1951, Seahouses was the north-eastern terminus of the North Sunderland Railway.
 Independent until its final closure, it formed a standard gauge rail link between the village and Chathill Station on the East Coast Main Line.
 The site of Seahouses station is now the town car park and the trackbed between village and North Sunderland is a public footpath.

 Governance

 Seahouses is within the civil parish of North Sunderland and the Northumberland County Council electoral division of Bamburgh.
 The parliamentary constituency is North Northumberland, represented by David Smith MP of the Labour Party.

 Religion

 Seahouses is in the archdeaconry of Lindisfarne, in the Diocese of Newcastle.

+Transport

+Buses are run by Borders buses and Arriva Northumbria.